 Testing gold at home with ceramic tiles is excellent for determining whether the item is made of pure gold, or is just plated with a thin gold veneer.

-This test again involves damaging your gold item.
+This test involves damaging your gold item.
 Don’t worry, you’ll be able to get definitive results with minimum damage.

 Find an unglazed ceramic tile.
 It must be unglazed as tile glaze affects the results.